marmelab/coPostgresQuery/README.md

 ### client.query

-Execute a query, it take an object with :
+Executes a query, it takes an object with :
     sql: the sql to execute
-    parameters: the parameters to inject in the sql (it use named parameter)
+    parameters: the parameters to inject in the sql (it use named parameters)
-    returnOne: Optional, if set to true, we return only the first result instead on an array.
+    returnOne: Optional, if set to true, returns only the first result instead of an array.

 ```js
 // query use named parameter